 |Mercury 4.5hp 1975 - 1985, Single Cylinder, Getting it to Run Again|

 The motor we will be discussing here is a 4.5 hp single cylinder motor marked on the rear of the cowling as 45.
 These single cylinder Mercurys were in production in one form or another since the early-1960's.
 They started out as a 3.9 hp in 1964 and were upgraded to 4.5 hp in 1977.
-There appears to have even been a 4 hp version made preceding this 4.5 hp model that was very similar.
+There also appears to have even been a 4 hp version made preceding this 4.5 hp model that was very similar.
+There is not a lot if info out there on them.

 Mercury has a complicated model, year of manufacture system for those of us not in the inner circles of Mercury marine repair.
 CLICK HERE for a link to a Mercury serial number guide.
 Mercury has no date code, but uses serial numbers to identify the year (somewhat).
 These motors started in 1975 with S/N 4108120 thru 1985 with S/N 6608536 at the start of that final year.